Davies216/Space-Fighters/README.md

 # Space-Fighters
-fight against other enemys using layser bullets
+fight against other enemys using lazer bullets